 The longer I’m a professional expert the more I worry about becoming a guru asshole.
-You know who I’m talking about.
 These are the people who talk as if they’re always right and never wrong.
-They lecture as if we are too stupid to do in a year what the guru could do in a day, even though they’ve never done anything they’re preaching themselves.
+They lecture as if we are too stupid to do in a year what the guru could do in a day, even though they’ve rarely done anything they’re preaching themselves, if ever at all.

-Here’s my list of ways you can help ground expert in all fields and keep their egos in check with reality:
+Here’s a list of ways you can help ground experts in all fields and keep their egos in check with reality:

 - Ask “have you done this yourself?”
 Most gurus haven’t been practitioners in a long time.
 It’s easy to forget the difference between giving advice to do X and actually doing X. And the longer its been since they’ve done X, the easier X will seem to be.
 Of course, just because a guru hasn’t done it doesn’t mean they’re wrong, it just means they might need to ease up on the arrogance, or seek out more examples.

 - Ask “How do you know what you know?”
 Phrases like “studies say”, “I have seen”, “the leading theory is” are all possibly bogus phrases.
 What study?
 Where did you see this?
 Who says it’s the leading theory?
 Don’t let an expert’s assumptions not sound like assumptions.

 - Ask “When is the theory you are advocating wrong?”
 Nothing works all the time.
 A smart person is aware of the limitations of any idea or practice.
 Ask them to explain the alternative of their position, and when they might take it.